Workflows Rules in Salesforce

 1. Email Alert

 It sends automated emails using an email template.
-Salesforce provides functionality to create email templates that can be used to send emails.
+Salesforce provides functionality to create email templates for sending emails.
 There are four types of Classic Email templates:

 - Text: All users can create or change text email templates.